martelli/cql_stress/README.md

 ## Notes

-When running many requests in random mode, CQL will overwrite entries with the same value.
+When running many requests in random mode, the cql driver will overwrite entries with the same value.
 This can cause the table to display a smaller number of entries.
-To assess the exact amount of entries is are being written, use the `-serial` flag.
+To assess the exact amount of entries is being written, use the `-serial` flag.
-This implies the use of the `-save` flag to preverse database content.
+This assumes also the use of the `-save` flag to preverse database content.

 ## Help